vitalif/vitastor/docs/config/pool.en.md

 - Type: string
 - Required
-- One of: "replicated", "xor" or "jerasure"
+- One of: "replicated", "xor", "ec" or "jerasure"

-Redundancy scheme used for data in this pool.
+Redundancy scheme used for data in this pool. "jerasure" is an alias for "ec", both use Reed-Solomon-Vandermonde codes.

 ## pg_size